Commercial mortgage brokers

 Also, ensure that your broker is part of an industry body such as the Mortgage & Finance Association of Australia (MFAA) or the Finance Broker Association of Australia (FBAA).
 This will ensure they adhere to various service and complaints handling procedures.

 Ask as many questions as you can of the broker so that you can feel comfortable to ensure the broker’s competency.
 Below are several Frequently Asked Questions about commercial mortgages:

-This depends on the lender and your broker; many commercial mortgages take 45 – 60 days to close.
+This depends on the lender and your broker; many commercial mortgages take 45 – 60 days to close or settle the loan.

 This is where communication with your broker is key.
 If they have a solid relationship with the bank or lending institution, they may be able to give you regular status updates on the application.

 Like traditional mortgages, many commercial loans have a fee for early repayment of the loan.
 This will be discussed when you speak with your broker as per the lender’s terms.
 Check for any extra fees that may be associated with the loan.